-This slide seeks to represent the trend of retail business of both entities since their entire history in order to demonstrate the trend line of the past in this business.
+This slide seeks to represent the trend of retail business of both entities.
+Though the new merged entity started in Dec 2018, the retail loan book of this entity has prior history and has been seasoned over the years.
+We demonstrate the trend line of the retail book over the past decade.

-- The loan book of erstwhile Capital First has been growing at CAGR of 96% over 8 years - The loan Book of erstwhile IDFC Bank was started in 2016 - The combined book has a CAGR of 93% over 10 years - We are confident that we can sustain the growth of this business at ~ 25% over the next many years.
+The loan book of erstwhile Capital First has been growing at CAGR of 96% over 8 years and at 35% over 5 years.

+The loan Book of erstwhile IDFC Bank was started in 2016

+Given the opportunity in the retail financing in India and our skillsets and capabilities in this space, we are confident that we can sustain the

-^{} The Retail AUM in Capital First included the loan book assigned to banks.
+\ The Retail AUM in Capital First included the loan book assigned to banks.
 Figures in the above presentation for the period after merger in December 2018 represents only the loan assets on the books of the bank.
 The above presentation is presented to express the past trajectory of the Retail Loan Assets and expertise in this business segment.
 It establishes our confidence to continue the growth of this business model in similar trajectory.

-All amounts are in Rs.
-Cr unless specified
+All amounts are in Rs. crore unless specified